 About Astronomy in the News

-Astronomy in the News, which appears on the AAS homepage, is a curated headline service featuring links to press releases and news articles of potential interest to AAS members and other astronomy enthusiasts.
+Astronomy in the News is a curated headline service featuring links to press releases and news articles of potential interest to AAS members and other astronomy enthusiasts.
 Inclusion does not imply endorsement by the American Astronomical Society.

 As its name implies, Astronomy in the News points to astronomy-related stories in the news.
 At any given time, these are the stories that AAS members are most likely to be asked about by students, family, and friends, because these are the astronomy stories that people are likely reading and hearing about in the media.

 Astronomy in the News appears in two places on aas.org.
 The most recently posted item appears on the home page in the Newsfeed area near the top:

 The source tells you where the item comes from, usually an external website.
 If you click anywhere on the item you'll be taken to that site, where you can then read the article.

 A much more extensive list of headlines and links, going back several years, is accessible via the News menu, which you'll see if you click the News link in the blue bar above the site's main menu:

 From the list on the left, choose Astronomy in the News.
 This will take you to the full list of headlines and links, displayed in reverse chronological order (i.e., with the newest item first):

 The curator of Astronomy in the News is the AAS Press Officer, who also manages the AAS press-release-distribution service.
 Through that service, the AAS emails to accredited reporters and institutional public-information officers (PIOs) press releases on astronomy and space science from universities, observatories, government agencies, and scientific societies.
 On average we forward about 125 press releases every month.